 You now have an extremely pressurized cooking vessel.
 What are the means for safely releasing this pressure?

 Using the quick release method with the Instant Pot or any other pressure cooker can be quite intimidating.
 It is very loud and very messy.
 The hot steam will shoot out getting water all over your counter or cabinets.

 Luckily, there are a few things you can do to minimize the mess and make it safer.
-If you're worried about burning yourself when flipping the valve, you can use a long utensil or wear an oven mitt.
+If you're worried about burning yourself when flipping the quick release valve, you can use a long utensil or wear an oven mitt.
 In order to cut down on the mess, you can put a kitchen towel over the valve or use this handy vent redirector to control the direction of the steam.

-Opening the release valve for the Instant Pot will cause the pressure and temperature to drop very quickly.
-This forces the pressurized steam out rapidly out of the release valve.
+Opening the quick release valve for the Instant Pot will cause the pressure and temperature to drop very quickly.
+This forces the pressurized steam out rapidly out of the quick release valve.
 Think about what happens when you open a can of soda that has been pressurized by shaking or dropping it.
 It shoots carbonated foam everywhere.

 Now this all sounds messy and scary, but there are some very good reasons to use the Instant Pot Quick Release method.
 Sometimes you are running low on time and waiting for the pressure to drop naturally can take up to 30 minutes.
 Food continues to cook when you are waiting for the pressure to drop.
 There are some foods that are just not good overcooked.
 Think certain veggies and seafood.
 Mushy broccoli is not what you're going for.
 Overcooked shrimp is just… yuck.